Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 ## Configuration of attachments

 In _applicationMetadata.json_ (placed in App/config in the application repo) you will find a property called 'dataTypes'.
-Configuration of all data types attached to the application can be found here, both form data (app model data) and file attachments.
+Configuration of all data types supported in the application can be found here, both form data (app model data) and file attachments.
 The field _appLogic_, that can also be found among some of the objects in the list, should only be used for form data.